kavita-mahato/Task_Manager/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Open to contributions!
 Here's how you can help:

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b feature/amazing-feature`